 - Flebogamma DIF may cause dizziness or light-headedness.
 These effects may be worse if you take it with alcohol or certain medicines.
 Use Flebogamma DIF with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.

 - Patients who receive Flebogamma DIF for the first time, who switch from another brand of immune globulin, or who have not received immune globulin therapy within the past 8 weeks may have a risk of developing fever, chills, nausea, or vomiting.
 Tell your doctor right away if you experience any of these side effects.

 - Aseptic meningitis syndrome (AMS) has been reported to occur rarely in association with the use of Flebogamma DIF.
 This usually begins within several hours to 2 days following treatment.
 Symptoms include severe headache, neck stiffness, unusual drowsiness, fever, painful eye movements, sensitivity to light, nausea, and vomiting.

 - You may need to wait for a period of time after you use Flebogamma DIF before you receive a live vaccine (eg, measles, mumps).
 Talk with your doctor before you receive any vaccine.

 - Flebogamma DIF is made from human plasma.
-There is an extremely low risk of developing a viral infection (eg, parvovirus, hepatitis A) or Creutzfeldt-Jakob disease (CJD) after using Flebogamma DIF.
+There is an extremely low risk of developing a viral infection or Creutzfeldt-Jakob disease (CJD) after using Flebogamma DIF.
 Discuss any questions or concerns with your doctor.